glennjones/html-to-markdown/README.md

 ## HTML to Markdown

-This is a work in progress
+This is a 9-year-old historical project - It is left up as an archive.

 Support the conversion of: